 In September 2010, EPA completed the fourth FYR at the Northernaire site.
 The data review confirmed that all groundwater monitoring wells tested for chromium remained in compliance with the TCL.
 The location and pumping rates of the groundwater extraction wells, which will continue to operate due to the nearby Kysor site VOC contamination, will ensure that any remnants of a chromium plume will not migrate beyond the groundwater extraction and treatment system.

 EPA is currently completing the Final Close Out Report (FCOR) for the site, which will signify that the RAOs have been achieved.
-Following approval of the FCOR, EPA plans to delete the site from the NPL by early 2015.
+Following approval of the FCOR, EPA plans to delete the site from the NPL in 2016.

 In January 2008, EPA determined that the Northernaire site was ready for reuse and that it was not necessary to place ICs on the property to protect human health or the environment.
 However, the chromium groundwater contaminant plume from the Northernaire site was located in the same area of the Cadillac Industrial Park as the Kysor Industrial Corporation site.
 The groundwater in this area is contaminated with VOCs from the Kysor site.

 The majority of facilities in the Cadillac Industrial Park are still operating and future use of these properties is predicted to be industrial.
 Certain areas of the Cadillac Industrial Park, such as along Leeson Avenue, contain commercial establishments.
 No recent activities have occurred concerning property reuse.